Table of Contents

 Is Aquarium Salt Safe for Bettas?

 Aquarium salt is not inherently harmful to bettas when used correctly.
-Per the recommendations of a paper published in ResearchGate, betta fry can tolerate salinity levels up to 5 ppt.
+According to a paper published on ResearchGate, betta fry can tolerate salinity levels up to 5 ppt.
 Adult bettas surely will accept higher salt concentrations as they are less sensitive than betta fry.

 Benefits of Aquarium Salt for Betta Fish